mightymoogle/StegoVideoDemo/README.md

 3. `Block size` - this controls the block size of the DCT transformation.
 We recommend keeping it at 8.
 4. `Adaptive mode`  - this enables the Adaptive mode described in the article in the introduction.
    It embeds based on the movement in the video and ignores monotone images.
    Please note - implementation is very slow and basic.
+Only `Kaur` and `Kothari` algorithms supported.

 ## Sample files
 The folder `samples` includes 3 short sample video files for testing: